bryangoodrich/bryangoodrich.github.io/index.md

 365 Days of Coding in 2017
 ==========================

-I think it's valuable to set goals that you can measure successfully.
+It's valuable to set goals that you can measure successfully, and what's easier than spending an hour to code once a day?
+While we all have busy lives and unexpected events, I find it worthwhile to give it a shot!
-Nothing is easier than simply getting some coding done at least once a day.
-Certainly it is a challenge, as we all have busy lives with unexpected events.
-Nevertheless, I want to give it a go!

-At least initially, some areas of coding I wish to improve
+Some areas of coding I wish to improve

 * getting comfortable with web dev and all the new ways to make data science usable
 * specifically thinking about D3, but general web design and web services will be useful